marchyman/GeoTag/README.md

 ### Bug Fixes

 - undo/redo is again working
-- GPX file waypoint parsing bug fix from bhostetler18
+-GeoTag  GPX file waypoint parsing bug fix from bhostetler18

-## GeoTag 5.4

-### Updates

-- Pin view options now available in the Map context menu in addition to the View menu.
-- ExifTool version 13.01
-- Code structure changes

-### Bug Fixes
+### Known issues

-- If multiple GPX track logs contained timestamps within 6 hours of an image timestamp the image might have been assigned an incorrect location when the "Locn from track" function was used.
+- undo/redo menu items are always enabled, even when there are no undo or redo actions that could be performed.
+The menu titles are also not updated for the action to be performed.
+- There is a short delay between clicking on the map and a map pin being placed.
+- When showing pins for all selected locations the red (most selected) pin may be hidden by the pin of another location near by unless the zoom level is such that both locations are slightly separated on the map.
+- when changing the selection to an image that has a location some of the pin may off the map view.
+In an extreme case only the point of the pin is on the map and can not be seen.
+If you do not see a pin when you expect to zoom out slightly.
+- paste sometimes not enabled after cut.
+Can not reproduce on demand.

 ### See the file named *History* for earlier changes and bug fixes